 Problem Suggested Solution A Power LED does not light Check that the power cable is firmly connected to the relevant Switch unit and to the supply outlet.
 If the connection is secure and there is still no power, you may have a faulty power cord.
 On powering-up, the Power/Self Test LED lights yellow and a Unit LED lights green The relevant Switch unit has failed its Power On Self Test (POST) because of an internal problem.
 Contact your supplier for advice.
-An Expansion Module Status LED flashes yellow An unrecognized Expansion Module is installed into the relevant Switch unit.
-You may need to remove the Module, or upgrade the management software used by the Switch to a version that recognizes the Module.
-Contact your supplier for further advice.
-A link is connected and Check that: yet the Status LED for the port does not light All connections are secure. ■ The devices at both ends of the link are powered-up. ■ The connection uses cross-over cable if you are linking a 10BASE-T or 100BASE-TX port with a device that is MDIX-only.
-The Packet LED for an Expansion Module is flashing even though there is no external traffic on this link If you have a Matrix Module installed into your Switch, this is normal operation.
-Management software in the stack passes packets between units even if there is no other traffic activity.
+A link is connected and yet the Status LED for the port does not light Check that: All connections are secure. por 2000 • The devices at both ends of the link are powered-up.
+The connection uses cross-over cable if you are linking a 10BASE-T or 100BASE-TX port with a device that is MDIX-only.

-For information about solving problems when managing the Switch, refer to the Problem Solving chapter in the "SuperStack II Switch Management Guide" (DUA1695-0BAA0x).
+For information about solving problems when managing the Switch, refer to the Problem Solving chapter in the "SuperStack Switch Management Guide".

-Managing the Switch

-The Switch contains software that allows you to change and monitor the way it works.
+Managing the Switch The Switch contains software that allows you to change and monitor the way it works.
 This management software is not required to get the Switch working, but if you do use it, you may improve the efficiency of the Switch and therefore improve the overall performance of your network.
-For information on managing the Switch using the management software, refer to the "SuperStack II Switch Management Guide" (part number DUA1695-0BAA0x).
+For information on managing the Switch using the management software, refer to the "SuperStack Switch Management Guide".